noodlefrenzy/CognitiveServicesTutorial/LabManual.md

 Click **Advanced Options** and choose to **Base 64 Encode Keys** to ensure that the RID field only uses characters supported in the Azure Search key field.

-Click **OK, three times** to start the Indexer job that will start the importing of the data from the DocumentDB database.
+Click **OK, three times** to start the Indexer job that will start the importing of the data from the Cosmos DB database.

 ![Configure Indexer](./assets/AzureSearch-ConfigureIndexer.png)